gastonrodrig/gastonrodrig/README.md

 🏫 I'm studying at Ricardo Palma University (Final year).

-😸 I’m currently learning Cloud Run Services.
+😸 I’m currently learning UI Path.

-🤓 Ask me about Firebase, Supabase Services and Expo Framework.

 🧑🏻‍💻 I firmly believe that everyone should learn to code, as it is an essential skill in today’s world.